sassafrastech/paperclip/CONTRIBUTING.md

 that Paperclip performs correctly with them.

 Paperclip also uses [RSpec](http://rspec.info) for its unit tests.
-If you submit tests that are not written for Cucumber or RSpec without a very good reason, you will be asked to rewrite them before we'll accept.
+If you submit tests that are not written for RSpec without a very good reason, you will be asked to rewrite them before we'll accept.

 ### Bootstrapping your test suite: